maniaplanet/documentation/06.map-editor/01.how-to-use-the-map-editor/docs.md

 * X + left mouse click: deletes block at the cursor position
 * Arrow keys (not those on the Numeric pad!), as well as Numpad- and Numpad+: rotate item along x, y and z axes.
 Some items only allow rotation along vertical axis.
 * Numpad/: reset item orientation to default
+* Right mouse click: clicking any item folder will collapse the view to that one.
+Left mouse click the arrow on the left of the folders will bring the view back to show all item folders

 ## Macroblock mode

 * BACKSPACE: Delete all blocks in the selection
 * Ctrl + left mouse click: selects block type at the cursor position
+* Right mouse click: clicking any macroblock folder will collapse the view to that one.
+Left mouse click the arrow on the left of the folders will bring the view back to show all macroblock folders

 ## Test Mode